History of the Conservatory

 None of the older greenhouses still stand today.
 The boiler and engine house was demolished in 1924; the greenhouse on University Avenue in 1950; the greenhouse along East River Road in 1999; and the first St. Paul greenhouse in 2022.

 Much of the information for this brief history comes from Sheri L. Bartlett’s The History of the Department of Botany 1889-1980.
-Historical maps of the University campus, where you can see the current and historical locations of Department of Botany and Plant Biology greenhouses can be found here.
-You can find historic images here.
+Historical maps of the University campus, where you can see the current and historical locations of Department of Botany and Plant Biology greenhouses.
+You can find historic images online.

 Conservatory timeline